 Again using rice flour is optional.
 You can just marinate the baingan slices in the masala and then fry it directly.
 Both ways they taste good.

-Lets Start Step by Step Begun Bhaja or Baingan Bhaja Recipe:
+Step by Step Baingan Bhaja or Begun Bhaja Recipe:

 1: Put the sliced brinjals/baingan in salt water for 20 minutes.
 This is so that the bitter juices get removed.